joshuawright11/papyrus/README.md

 func createTodo(name: String, isDone: Bool, tags: [String]) async throws
 ```

 You can also encode parameters as `multipart/form-data` using `@Multipart`.
-If you do, all fields must be of type `Part`.
+If you do, all non-path parameter fields must be of type `Part`.

 ```swift
 @Multipart